linomp/arduino-mqtt-coap-webthing/README.md

 ### Milestones:

-- [X] Sending the current movement status througn Mqtt topic to a broker running on my DigitalOcean virtual server
+- [X] Sending the current movement status through an Mqtt topic to a broker running on my DigitalOcean virtual server

     ![](./demo.PNG)